The US-Russia battle for influence in Africa plays out in Central African Republic - KVIA

 Moscow aggressively expanded its military cooperation by using mercenaries like Wagner, who have operated in at least half a dozen countries since around 2017.
 They’re tasked with protecting African leaders and in some cases helping fight rebels and extremists.

-A soldier who spoke on condition of anonymity for fear of reprisal confirmed torture tactics — he told The Associated Press he saw mercenaries put a fellow soldier into a sweltering container as punishment.
+A soldier who spoke on condition of anonymity for fear of reprisal confirmed torture tactics and told The Associated Press he saw mercenaries put a fellow soldier into a sweltering container as punishment.
 He said people could stay locked in containers for three weeks, with many dying inside.

 Central African Republic was one of the first places the mercenaries entered.
 The country has been in conflict since 2013, when predominantly Muslim rebels seized power and forced the president from office.
 Six of the 14 armed groups that signed a 2019 peace deal later left the agreement.
 Locals and the government credited Wagner with fighting back rebels who tried to overtake Bangui, the capital, in 2021.
 The Russians soon expanded to Burkina Faso and Niger, and have ambitions for further growth.